 What do you identify as the "American Dream?"
-Using images from the Smithsonian Learning Lab, choose 3 pictures that you feel is symbolic of the American Dream: https://s.si.edu/2D24sf2
+Using images from the Smithsonian Learning Lab, choose 3 pictures that you think symbolize the American Dream: https://s.si.edu/2D24sf2

 By describing and analyzing each image, evaluate the American Dream.
 Consider the questions below in your evaluation: